Print

 Instructions

-3. Place your filling ingredients of choice (salmon, avocado, cucumber, etc.) in the middle of the nor sheet.
-Don’t go too crazy with the filling or it will end up popping out the ends if it is too full.
+2. Add Filling Ingredients: Place the filling ingredients of choice (salmon, avocado, cucumber, etc.) in the middle of the nori sheet.
+Don’t go too crazy with the fillings or it will pop out the ends.
+Option to add a bit of spicy mayo, sriracha mayo or plain wasabi inside the roll.

 Notes

-• Inside Out Rolls: to make an Inside Out Sushi Roll place a piece of parchment paper down and then put your nori sheet on top.
+• Inside Out Rolls: to make this roll, place a piece of parchment paper on a bamboo mat and then put your nori sheet on top of that.
 Cover with rice leaving the top inch empty.
-Carefully pick up the piece of nori and flip it over so that the rice-free section is now closer to you.
-Place your ingredients towards the center of the nori sheet.
-Lift up the edge of the nori sheet closest to you and tuck around ingredients.
+Carefully pick up the piece of nori and flip it over so that the rice-free section is now closest to you.
+Place filling ingredients towards the center of the nori sheet.
+Lift up the edge of the nori sheet closest to you and tuck around the fillings.
 Lift up the bamboo mat and fold over as well.
-Start pulling the bamboo away from your body as the nori sheet rolls around the ingredients.
+Start pulling the bamboo and parchment paper away from your body as the nori sheet rolls around the ingredients.
 Then stop and apply gentle pressure to create a roll.
 Continue pulling/rolling with the bamboo mat and then apply pressure until you have a fully formed sushi roll.
 Cut into 1 inch pieces with a very sharp knife.
 (See photos above for step-by-step photos).

-• Filling Ideas (protein): other than fish you can do smoked salmon, cooked shrimp or imitation crab!
+• Filling Ideas (protein): other than raw fish, you can add smoked salmon, cooked shrimp or imitation crab!

-• Filling Ideas (non-protein): avocado, carrots, cucumber, lettuce
+• Filling Ideas (non-protein): avocado, carrots, cucumber, lettuce, etc.

 • Raw Food: consume raw fish at your own risk.